Bourbon Chocolate Truffles: A Sophisticated Treat

 - With a spatula, mix rapidly to obtain a smooth and glossy texture.
 Gradually add the remaining hot cream, making sure to keep the smooth and glossy emulsion.
 Mix until the Chocolate is completely emulsified.

-- Temper the ganache to room temperature and the consistency of toothpaste and put it in a piping bag.
-Pipe small balls on greaseproof paper.
-Let the truffles cool at room temperature, and roll the balls between your hands to make a regular shape.
+- Bring the ganache to room temperature and the consistency of toothpaste and put it in a piping bag—pipe small balls on greaseproof paper.
+Let the truffles cool in the refrigerator, and roll the balls between your hands to make a regular shape.

 Nutrition